jonnynotbravo/DS-Algos/README.md

-<p>This are solutions for data structures and alogrithms done in JavaScript</p>
+<p>This are solutions for data structures and alogrithms done in JavaScript and Python</p>